mszalbach/sirigo/docs/README.md

 # Introduction

 The architecture documentation follows a pragmatic approach.
-Normally an [Arc42 documentation](https://arc42.org/) would be the way to go, but for this personal project it is sufficient to focus on [C4 diagrams](https://c4model.com/) and [ADRs](https://adr.github.io/).
+Normally, an [Arc42 documentation](https://arc42.org/) would be the way to go, but for this personal project, it is sufficient to focus on [C4 diagrams](https://c4model.com/) and [ADRs](https://adr.github.io/).

 # Context